Cost of Living in Pokhara - Updated Prices & Insights

 How much does a one-bedroom apartment cost to rent in Pokhara?

-In Pokhara's center, a one-bedroom apartment runs about $142 per month.
-Move further out and that drops to around $94.8.
+A central one-bedroom apartment in Pokhara runs about $145 per month.
+Move further out and that drops to around $94.1.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 How expensive is preschool in Pokhara per month?